dominiquegarmier/auto-docs-action/README.md

 3. **Processing**: Sends files to Claude Code CLI with context-aware prompts
 4. **Validation**: Uses AST parsing to ensure only docstrings were modified
 5. **Commit**: Creates a commit with updated docstrings and pushes back to the repository
+6. **Auto-fix PRs**: For pull requests, automatically pushes updates to the PR branch (like pre-commit.ci)

 ### First Run